 - Collaborated with the commercial pet industry to provide free or low-cost animal products and services for foster carers and low-income families who have adopted a pet

 - Changed the way you train your staff and volunteers

 - Introduced a special offer for hard to adopt pets such as seniors

 - Implemented a new way of marketing and fundraising to ensure the longevity of your organisation

-Entry is by Rehoming organisation self-nomination.
-The person submitting the nomination should be a manager or senior employee/volunteer from the Rehoming organisation who has sufficient knowledge on its operations.
+Entry is by self-nomination.
+The person submitting the nomination should be a manager or senior employee/volunteer who has sufficient knowledge of its operations.

 #4 Briefly cover the key outcomes/impact of your initiative including any challenges you had to overcome.
 Explain how your program impacted on animal welfare outcomes in relation to your program’s specific goals.

-#5 Overall operations – explain how this initiative fits within the overall operations and strategic direction of your Rehoming organisation.
+#5 Explain how this initiative fits within the overall operations and strategic direction of your organisation.

 Photo: Jo Lyons Photography